-Jonathan Thomas (Managing Director) stepped into his role managing operations at The Coterie in November after the tragic loss of Executive Director Joette Pelster.
-He co-leads the organization with the interim producing artistic director, working to bring The Coterie’s innovative performances and programs to the Kansas City region.
+Jonathan Thomas, Managing Director, co-leads The Coterie with the interim producing artistic director to bring the organization’s innovative performances and programs to the Kansas City region.
 Jonathan began his path as a professional opera and musical theatre performer out of college, working locally with many area performing arts organizations including the Kansas City Symphony, Kansas City Chorale, Simon Carrington Chamber Singers, Lyric Opera of Kansas City, and New Theatre & Restaurant.
 After seven years building a successful insurance and financial advising agency, he moved to San Francisco to follow his passion in arts administration.
 Before returning to Kansas City in 2018, he served as the development manager for The Walden School for three years, where he oversaw organizational fundraising strategies and expanded alumni relations.
 At ArtsKC, he served as Senior Development Manager, which greatly expanded his knowledge of the Kansas City arts sector.
 Prior to joining The Coterie, Jonathan served as the Senior Manager for Individual Giving and Partnerships at Lyric Opera of Kansas City, combining his love for the performing arts with his passion for leadership and fund development.
 Jonathan received a Bachelor of Music in Vocal Performance from the University of Kansas.
 He continues his commitment to educating and advocating for the arts by serving on the Orpheus KC board, the Johnson County Park and Recreation Artist Selection Committee, and by chairing the Theatre in the Park advisory council.
 He is a frequent guest speaker about the economic impact of the arts in Kansas City, appearing at the NAAAP Leadership Conference, Arts Day for Centurions, and at the Northeast Kansas City Chamber of Commerce.
 Jonathan is married to Gail Nakano and is a father to Sofia, a freshman at Cornell University, Tristan, a freshman in high school, and Cassia, a two-year-old who is undecided about her college plans.